-The TLS/SSL Configurations risk vector determines if security protocol libraries support strong encryption standards when making connections to other machines.
+The TLS/SSL Configurations risk vector contributes to how the Diligence risk category is calculated.
+It determines if security protocol libraries support strong encryption standards when making connections to other machines.
 Companies should have secure configurations on all servers that are hosting TLS/SSL certificates.
 This includes systems that are hosting the company’s website, even if they do not provide any internet-related services or its services are delivered by cloud service providers.

 Impact